An ‘artificial’ approach to saving lives

 There’s another major problem with donated blood: We’re running out of it.

-Artificial blood can’t fix this problem completely because it’s only good for 24 hours.
-But it can be critical in emergency situations, getting someone life-saving artificial red blood cells or artificial plasma as they await a transfusion.
+Artificial blood can’t fix this problem completely because it’s only good for 24 hours once administered.
+But it can be of critical assistance in emergency situations by providing a stopgap as a person in need of blood awaits a transfusion.

 Collaborations will save lives